-Further Study: This subject may be included in your HSC program to satisfy university entrance requirements.

-Occupation: Nutritionist, Health industry, Aged care, Nursing, Food industry, Sport Science

-Other ways: Understanding of food issues and the impact on health is a valuable tool for life
+- Further Study: This subject may be included in your HSC program to satisfy university entrance requirements. - Occupation: Nutritionist, Health industry, Aged care, Nursing, Food industry, Sport Science - Other ways: Understanding of food issues and the impact on health is a valuable tool for life

-For further information contact: Mr Hughes, Mrs Bird or Mrs Adam

-Course: Geography Annual Subject Fee: \$20 for Student workbook

-- The Year 11 course investigates biophysical and human geography and develops students' knowledge and understanding about the difference and nature of our world.
-Methods are used to investigate the various characteristics of our world through fieldwork, geographical skills and the study of contemporary geographical issues. - The Year 12 course enables students to appreciate geographical perspectives about the contemporary world.
-There are specific studies about biophysical and human processes, interactions and trends.
-Fieldwork and a variety of case studies combine with an assessment of the geographers' contribution to understanding our environment and demonstrates the relevance of geographical study.

-Biophysical Interactions (45% of course time)

-Global Challenges (45% of course time) Senior Geography Project (10% of course time)

-Ecosystems at Risk (33% of course time)

-Urban Places (33% of course time)

-People and Economic Activity (33% of course time)

-Key concepts incorporated across all topics: change, environment, sustainability, spatial and ecological dimensions, interaction, technology, management and cultural integration.

-Students complete a senior geography project (SGP) in the Year 11 course and must undertake 10 hours of fieldwork in both the Year 11 and HSC courses.
-Students will be required to submit both fieldwork reports.

-Further Study: This subject may be included in your HSC program to satisfy university entrance requirements.

-Occupation: Geography can equip students with skills for the positions of travel clerk/ consultant, photographer, geoscience technician, cartographic drafts person, police officer, town planning, present.
+For further information contact: Mr Hughes, Mrs Bird or Mr Allen Course: Geogra phy Annual Subject Fee: \$20 for Student workbook 2 units for each of Year 11 and Year 12 Board Developed C ourse Exclusions: Nil Course Description understanding about the difference physical and human geography and develops students' knowledge and and nature of our world.
+Methods are used to investigate the various n fieldwork, geographical skills and the study of contemporary geographical are specific stu case studies co demonstrates dies about biophysic ombine with an asses the relevance of geo ts to appreciate geographical perspectives about the contemporary world.
+There al and human processes, interactions and trends.
+Fieldwork and a variety of sment of the geographers' contribution to understanding our environment and graphical study.
+Main Topics Cover ed: Year 11 Course Biophysical I nteractions (45% of course time) Global Challe enges (45% of course time) Senior Geog raphy Project (10% of course time) Year 12 Course Ecosystems at Risk (33% of course time) , Urban Places (33% of course time) People and E Economic Activity (33% of course time) logy, management a topics: change, environment, sustainability, spatial and ecological dimensions nd cultural integration.
+Students complete a senior geography project (SGP) in the Year 11 course and must undertake 10 hours of fieldwork in ents will be required to submit both fieldwork reports.
+HOW THIS SUBJECT WILL HELP ME IN: Further Study: This subject may b e included in your HSC program to satisfy university entrance requirements.
+Occupation: photographer, uip students with skills for the positions of travel clerk/ consultant, geoscience technician, cartographic drafts person, police officer, town planning, Environmental Assessment Officer Other ways: Geography provid present. es an insight into the social and physical problems besetting the world at For further informa tion contact: Mr La ing

-National Parks, Environmental Assessment Officer

-Other ways: Geography provides an insight into the social and physical problems besetting the world at

-For further information contact: Mr Laing